-- i) A pentathlete must wear athletic clothing.
-In Category A competitions, pentathletes from the same country must wear matching uniform. - ii) The pentathlete must wear a top or pentasuit with their name clearly visible and professionally made, printed or embroidered, on the back of the top or pentasuit, below which is the NF code, of a size between 7-12 cm and in a contrasting colour to the colour of their shirt or pentasuit. - iii) The UIPM logo patch must be placed on top/shirt/pentasuit according to the current version of the UIPM Uniform Guideline.
-Missing or wrongly placing of the UIPM logo patch will be penalised by a deduction of 10 points. - iv) Pentathletes must compete with athletic shoes, with or without spikes.
-Any spike restrictions must be advised by the LOC in their invitation letter. - v) The LOC is responsible for providing every pentathlete with two start numbers. vi) Start numbers, indicating the start order are provided by the LOC in accordance with UIPM Visual Guidelines and must be worn by the athletes.
+PART A INDIV IDUAL EQUIPMENT 6.7 CLOTHING i) A pentathlete must wear athletic clothing.
+In Category A competitions, pentathletes from the same country must wear matching uniform. ii) The pentathlete must wear a top or pentasuit with their name clearly visible and professionally made, printed or embroidered, on the back of the top or pentasuit, below which is the NF code, of a size between 7-12 cm and in a contrasting colour to the colour of their shirt or pentasuit. iii) The UIPM logo patch must be placed on top/shirt/pentasuit according to the current version of the UIPM Uniform Guideline.
+Missing or wrongly placing of the UIPM logo patch will be penalised by a deduction of 10 points. iv) Pentathletes must compete with athletic shoes, with or without spikes.
+Any spike restrictions must be advised by the LOC in their invitation letter. v) vi) The LOC is responsible for providing every pentathlete with two start numbers.
+Start numbers, indicating the start order are provided by the LOC in accordance with UIPM Visual Guidelines and must be worn by the athletes.
 Numbers must be worn on front and back above waits height and be visible in all weather conditions.
-The start numbers can be made of adhesive material. - vii) The pentathlete or team who is in first place before the Laser Run shall be assigned No 1, the second place pentathlete/team, No 2, and so on. - viii) No pentathlete will be allowed to take part in a competition without appropriate numbers. - $\rm lt$ is forbidden for pentathletes to modify the dimensions (size and width) of the start numbers given by the LOC. - x) Wristbands, compressive sleeves, taping or similar items that might provide support to the shooting hand are prohibited on the hand, elbow and arm. - xi) A sports watch is permitted on the non-shooting hand. - Radios, tape recorders or any type of sound-producing or communication systems are prohibited.
-Devices whose sole function is noise reduction may be worn. - xiii) It is strongly recommended that current Olympic and World Champions wear clothing, vests or armbands which identify their Champion status to spectators.
+The start numbers can be made of adhesive material. vii) The pentathlete or team who is in first place before the Laser Run shall be assigned No 1, the second place pentathlete/team, No 2, and so on. viii) appropriate numbers. ix) It is forbidden for pentathletes to modify the dimensions (size and width) of the start numbers given by the LOC. x) xi) Wristbands, compressive sleeves, taping or similar items that might provide support to the shooting hand are prohibited on the hand, elbow and arm.
+A sports watch is permitted on the non-shooting hand. xii) Radios, tape recorders or any type of sound-producing or communication systems are prohibited.
+Devices whose sole function is noise reduction may be worn.
+6.8 xiii) It is strongly recommended that current Olympic and World Champions wear clothing, vests or armbands which identify their Champion status to spectators.
+THE PISTOL Laser P istol i) Only single shot pistol is allowed without any form of magazine or clip.
+The shot must be activated by a mechanical trigger (trigger lever movement).
+Electronical triggers are forbidden but sensors and actuators for activating the mainting of the larger sized actuated within the pistol. ii) emitting of the Laser signal can be used within the pistol The single shot laser pistol must be loaded by a loading lever, which needs to be operated by the non-shooting hand.
+The loading lever must serve the purpose of loading each (laser) shot.
+The loading lever must be opened before the next shot will be enabled. iiii) The weight of the pistol with all accessories must not exceed 1500 grams.
+The minimum weight is 800 grams (tolerance 5%), for Under 17 (YB) Youth competitions 500 grams (tolerance 5%).